 - Establish a given bandwidth and then adjust so that the QoS requirements are met.
 Do the following: - 1.
 Make an initial estimate of the qualified bandwidth.
 You can use the fixed storage architecture parameters (RAID performance, number of HBAs, and so on) to estimate the anticipated peak bandwidth that can be delivered.
 The qualified bandwidth is then determined as an appropriate fraction of this peak. - 2.
-Configure ggd2 appropriately using the griotab file or the cxfs\admin(1M) or cmgr(1M) command. - 3.
-Run a test workload. - 4.
-Monitor the delivered performance. - 5.
-Refine the estimate as needed. - Establish that QoS requirements are satisfied and then adjust to maximize throughput.
-To do this, increase the load until the storage system can no longer meet the application QoS requirements; the qualified bandwidth must be lower than this value. - Explore the space of possible workloads and test whether a given workload satisfies both bandwidth and application QoS requirements.
+Configure ggd2 appropriately using the cxfs_admin(1M) command.